Duncan Robinson NBA Preview vs. the Bulls

-Duncan Robinson's Miami Heat match up versus the Chicago Bulls at 7:30 PM ET on Thursday.
+The Miami Heat, with Duncan Robinson, face the Chicago Bulls at 8:00 PM ET on Saturday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-With prop bets in place for Robinson, let's break down some stats and trends to assist you in making good predictions.
+With prop bets available for Robinson, let's look at some stats and trends to help you find good wagers.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.